The obvious choice for the Iron Throne suddenly has a 2020 problem

 “He’s temperate and measured,” Varys told Tyrion in a later scene, before adding another eyebrow-raising rhetorical flourish: “He’s a man, which makes him more appealing to the Lords of Westeros, whose support we are going to need.”

-In the minds of some viewers, Varys sounded like some pundits who have suggested Democratic contenders, former Vice President Joe Biden and Sen. Bernie Sanders, I-Vt., have a better shot at defeating President Donald Trump than Sens.
-Kamala Harris of California, Elizabeth Warren of Massachusetts, and other female candidates in the race.
+In the minds of some viewers, Varys sounded like some pundits who have suggested Democratic contenders Joe Biden and Bernie Sanders have a better shot at defeating President Donald Trump than Kamala Harris, Elizabeth Warren and other female candidates in the race.

 “So basically Varys is just making an electability argument to buttress an incompetent Jon Snow to undermine a tough woman who has a plan and has worked tirelessly toward a goal in the service of others,” Twitter user @THEKrishnaDesai tweeted.
 “Cool, cool, cool, cool.”